spayot/arjancodes-hotel_db_v3/README.md

 * would it be preferable to add a new database table focused on room availability? what schema would be appropriate?
 * is there a better way to extend the `DataInterface` and handle filtering?
 * What is best practice for the API response to a binary question like: *is room 101 available between those dates?*
+* what is the best way for the API to handle exceptions in a way that return something more informative than just `Internal Server Error`? (e.g. when trying to book a room that is not available)

 ## Installing and running the hotel reservation API example